 Sheikh Ahmed (S.A.)
 Jalal, studied in Japan in the 1960’s, under the Japanese Government Scholarship.
 While studying in Tokyo he worked towards the introduction of Bengali programme in Japan Radio and became the first announcer of Radio Japan’s Bengali Service.
-He wrote, produced and actively participated in all aspects of the Bangla Service.
+He wrote, produced and actively participated in all programmes of the Bangla Service.

 He embarked upon his passion for writing for children from the early 1980s and has written four children’s books “Japanese Children’s Stories and Rhymes.”

 His book “Shundorboner Sonali Horin” was written with the goal of educating the children of Bangladesh and Japan about mythical tales that taught important lessons on how to interact with the environment.
 A translation of the book entitled “Kin Iro No Shikha” in Japanese has also been published.
 The other books “Dui Banglar Sera Shishu Sahitya” and “Ami Padmar Elish,” his final children’s book, dealt with the subject of river pollution, cultural rituals and religious celebrations in Bangladesh and West Bengal.

 Mr. Jalal was entrusted by the Japan Foundation Fellowship to write a book that would commemorate the 30 years of diplomatic recognition of Bangladesh by Japan.
 His book, “Japan’s Contribution in the Independence of Bangladesh” is an invaluable historical document on Japan’s political and economic support and assistance to Bangladesh during the War of Liberation in 1971.